A Survey on Large Language Model Acceleration based on KV Cache Management: System-level Optimization

 NEO~\cite{jiang2024neosavinggpumemory} advances heterogeneous computing for LLM inference by implementing strategic CPU offloading of attention computations and KV cache states.
 Through asymmetric GPU-CPU pipelining and load-aware scheduling, it optimally balances workloads across both computing platforms, enabling larger GPU batch sizes without latency penalties.
 For FastDecode~\cite{he2024fastdecodehighthroughputgpuefficientllm}, its key contribution lies in its strategic offloading of memory-bound KV cache operations to distributed CPU resources, leveraging the aggregate memory capacity and computing power of multiple CPU nodes rather than treating CPUs as mere storage devices.
 By utilizing CPUs for KV cache computations and storage while keeping compute-intensive operations on GPUs, it creates an efficient pipeline that maximizes resource utilization across the heterogeneous infrastructure, enabling larger batch sizes and higher throughput.
-FlexInfer~\cite{xu2024vtensorflexiblevirtualtensor} orchestrates CPU-GPU resource utilization for LLM inference by introducing the virtual memory-based abstraction vTensor.
+FlexInfer~\cite{xu2024vtensorflexiblevirtualtensor} orchestrates CPU-GPU resource utilization for LLM inference by introducing the virtual memory-based abstraction vTensor. {By implementing fine-grained, selective offloading of attention heads' KV cache to CPU RAM while dynamically computing attention outputs, HeadInfer~\cite{luo2025headinfermemoryefficientllminference} achieves remarkable memory efficiency without compromising computational performance.
+It also supports both dense and sparse attention mechanisms, integrates with pipeline parallelism for larger models.
+Unlike NEO~\cite{jiang2024neosavinggpumemory}, which focuses on strategic CPU offloading with asymmetric GPU-CPU pipelining, and FastDecode~\cite{he2024fastdecodehighthroughputgpuefficientllm}, which distributes KV cache operations across multiple CPU nodes, HeadInfer distinguishes itself through its granular head-wise offloading strategy that eliminates the need to fully store KV cache for any transformer layer on GPU while preserving complete mathematical equivalence without approximation.}

 Advanced caching and prefetching mechanisms are exemplified by InfiniGen~\cite{lee2024infinigenefficientgenerativeinference}, which employs speculative prefetching for KV cache entries, and Pensieve~\cite{DBLP:journals/corr/abs-2312-05516}, which implements multi-tier caching for conversation states.
 For InfiniGen~\cite{lee2024infinigenefficientgenerativeinference}, its key innovation lies in its prediction mechanism that operates across the heterogeneous architecture, using partial computation of attention inputs and modified query-key weights to identify and prefetch only the most relevant KV cache entries from CPU memory to GPU.
 Pensieve~\cite{DBLP:journals/corr/abs-2312-05516} introduces a heterogeneous computing architecture specifically designed for multi-turn conversation LLM serving by implementing a sophisticated multi-tier caching strategy across GPU and CPU resources.
 This stateful approach manages KV cache data across the heterogeneous memory hierarchy, maintaining conversation history states across multiple hardware tiers rather than recomputing them for each interaction.